 Whether you know Richard Warren as the giant pumpkin grower, the costumed pirate at the Pyratefest, or the Great Lakes Tobacconist, you’ll be interested in this story about his latest Put-in-Bay cigars project – Historic Put-in-Bay Cigars.
-Richard has put together a collection of five different island-related Put-in-Bay Cigars, Island Airlines, Miller Ferry, Niagara, Monument and Heineman Winery, which can be bought individually or in an attractive wooden gift box of eight for $60.
+Richard has assembled a collection of five different island-related Put-in-Bay Cigars, Island Airlines, Miller Ferry, Niagara, Monument, and Heineman Winery, which can be bought individually or in an attractive wooden gift box of eight for $60.
 You can also buy just the box.

-Last year Richard introduced Monument to celebrate the 100 birthday of the opening the Monument.
-It’s ABOVE: The perfect Father’s Day gift this season is this selection of island-themed cigars along with their Put-in-Bay box.
+Last year Richard introduced Monument to celebrate the 100 birthday of the opening of the Monument.
+It’s ABOVE: This season’s perfect Father’s Day gift is this selection of island-themed cigars and their Put-in-Bay box.
 The various Put-in-Bay Cigars are “Island Airlines,” “Miller Ferry,” “Niagara,” “Monument,” and “Heineman Winery.” a mild, 100% Dominican cigar.
 The last cigar is the Heineman Winery.
-It’s known by cigar Connoisseurs as a petite pyramid and lasts about 20 minutes.
+Cigar Connoisseurs know it as a petite pyramid that lasts about 20 minutes.

 Richard says the blend was made to go well with sweet wines.
 This cigar is available at Heineman Winery and other locations, too.
 The other cigars can be purchased at Joe’s Bar, the Miller Marina, and at the Park Driver Thru by the Boathouse.
 If you’ve got a cigar-smoking father, this might be a great Father’s Day gift.
 That’s coming up on June 19th this year.